Flixnore/1080-final/README.md

 Run `make install`

-Open VCV Rack, module should be there
+Open VCV Rack, and type "1080" in the module selection screen and the three modules should be there!

 If this doesn't work, follow more detailed instructions a [VCV Rack Plugin Development](https://vcvrack.com/manual/PluginDevelopmentTutorial)